kumokay/my_learning/05_graphql/README.md

 The [graphql_starwars](playground/graphql_starwars) is a much simpler version of the [starwars graphql wrapper](https://graphql.org/swapi-graphql/) that used by the [official tutorial](https://graphql.github.io/learn/).
 The corresponding source code is here (https://github.com/graphql/swapi-graphql).

-We leveraged files (starWarsSchema.js and starWarsData.js) in [graphql-js github](https://github.com/graphql/graphql-js/tree/master/src/__tests__) and implement the mutation function `createReview`.
+We leveraged files (starWarsSchema.js and starWarsData.js) in [graphql-js github](https://github.com/graphql/graphql-js/tree/master/src/__tests__), made some modification, and implemented the mutation function `createReview`.
 It provides an alternative way to walk through the [official tutorial](https://graphql.github.io/learn/).

 ### start the box